 The Causes of Foul-Smelling Urine

 Urine can take on all sorts of smells, which is logical because it's created from waste in our bodies.
-From an ammonia smell to a fishy odor, Bilal Kaaki, MD, UnityPoint Health, identifies what causes foul-smelling urine.
+From an ammonia smell to a fishy odor, Christine Davis, DO, UnityPoint Health, identifies what causes foul-smelling urine.

 What is Urine?

-Dr. Kaaki says urine is made of mostly water, but it also has salt (sodium, potassium and chloride), uric acid and urea.
-Uric acid is a natural waste product from food digestion and urea is a waste product made of ammonia and carbon dioxide—all substances the body tries to get rid of through urine.
+Dr. Davis says urine is made of mostly water, but it also has salt (sodium, potassium and chloride), uric acid and urea.
+Uric acid is a natural waste product from food digestion.
+Urea is a waste product made of ammonia and carbon dioxide — all substances the body tries to get rid of through urine.

 “The kidneys filter out the excess water, excess salt and other materials the body wants to get rid of.
-That’s how urine is formed, Dr. Kaaki says.
-“After going through the kidneys, urine goes through ureters and then gets collected into the bladder.
-It sits in the bladder until we feel an urge to empty the bladder.”
+That’s how urine is formed," Dr. Davis says.
+“After going through the kidneys, urine goes through ureters and then collects in the bladder, until we feel an urge to urinate.”

 Foul-Smelling Urine: Dehydration

 “You always have a certain amount of ammonia in your urine.
 When you have more water, the ammonia is diluted, and it smells less intense.
-Whereas with dehydration, the concentration of ammonia is going to be higher and the smell would be stronger,” Dr. Kaaki says.
+Whereas with dehydration, the concentration of ammonia is higher, and the smell is stronger,” Dr. Davis says.

 To avoid dehydration, watch the amount of water you drink on a daily basis.
-Dr. Kaaki says a lot of factors impact your ability to stay hydrated, including size, weight, medical conditions, kidney function, daily activity level and heat and humidity of the day.
+Dr. Davis says a lot of factors impact your ability to stay hydrated, such as:

-“However, 30 to 40 ounces of fluid in a day is a general rule.
+“Between 60-80 ounces of fluid a day is recommended for most adults.
 That includes any kind of fluid you drink, not just water.
 That means milk, tea, water, coffee, soda, juice and even water in the foods we eat.
-The more fruits and vegetable you have in your diet, the higher the water contents,” Dr. Kaaki says.
+Please note that some health conditions require fluid restriction, so always follow your doctor's recommendations,” Dr. Davis says.

 Foul-Smelling Urine: Food